-Find more about the course descriptions and examples of student work on these pages.
+Below you find the course I teach at TUJ, including their descriptions and examples of student.
 You will learn that, despite their different subjects, students work share a common thread: they are challenged not just to study material, but to engage with it creatively -- producing original multimedia submissions that reflect their own voices, perspectives and ideas.

 In ENST 0842: Sustainable Environments, students grapple with humanity's most pressing environmental challenges -- climate change, fast fashion, food systems, gender equity and more.
 Rather than writing standard essays, they produce short videos that bring these issues to life through imaginative storytelling, personal reflection and bold calls to action.